versatus/versatus-burd/README.md

 # Burd

-Burd is a decentralized microblogging platform built on the Versatus' [LASR (Language Agnostic Stateless Rollup)](https://versatus.io/blog/introducing-versatus-lasr-the-worlds-first-stateless-rolllup), allowing users to tweet, like, follow, and manage their digital identity with blockchain technology.
-This project leverages `@versatus/versatus-javascript` to interact with the Versatus blockchain, enabling secure and verifiable transactions for social interactions.
+Burd is a decentralized microblogging platform built on the Versatus' [LASR (Language Agnostic Stateless Rollup)](https://versatus.io/blog/introducing-versatus-lasr-the-worlds-first-stateless-rolllup), allowing users to tweet, like, follow, and manage their digital identity cryptographically.
+This project leverages `@versatus/versatus-javascript` to interact with [LASR](https://versatus.io/blog/introducing-versatus-lasr-the-worlds-first-stateless-rolllup), enabling secure and verifiable transactions for social interactions.

 ## Features